artsmia/artstories.md/stories/who-is-guanyin.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_100629_mia341_155807.jpg)

 Male, female—it doesn’t really matter.
-In popular Buddist belief, Guanyin can assume whatever gender and form is needed to liberate beings from ignorance and suffering.
+In popular Buddhist belief, Guanyin can assume whatever gender and form is needed to liberate beings from ignorance and suffering.

 ---